billiewei/dronedeliveryapplication/README.md

 - Website: http://projects.iq.harvard.edu/h2sp
 - Facebook: https://www.facebook.com/hkustharvard

 This repository contains the code for the UAV (unmanned aerial vehicle) control Android application created by the Harvard-HKUST 2015 team.
 The application was developed using the Qt Creator environment.
-It tracks the flight path and battery life of a UAV in the process of delivering objects.
+It tracks the flight path and battery life of a UAV in the process of delivering objects using WiFi connectivity.
 The application is built on QML, C++, and the [MAVLink Micro Air Vehicle Communication Protocol](http://qgroundcontrol.org/mavlink/start).
-It can be run on both Windows and Mac systems.
-It cannot yet be deployed to Android or iOS devices, since QtSerialPort is not supported.
+It can be run on both Windows and Mac systems, and also Android devices.

 Please follow the steps below if you wish to run, modify, and/or improve upon the project.